Serving Kentucky's Schools and Student Athletes Since 1917

 RUNNING CLOCK PROVISIONS

 This point differential applies to all football contests.
-The National Federation’s Football Rules Committee has a provision in the playing rules which permit state associations to adopt a “running clock” when a point differential is attained.
-This provision is in place for all football playing schools for all levels in Kentucky:
+The National Federation’s Football Rules Committee has a provision in the playing rules that permits state associations to adopt a “running clock” when a point differential is attained.
+This provision is in place for all football-playing schools for all levels in Kentucky:

-Any time the score differential reaches thirty-six (36) points or more, the following changes will be made regarding rules determining when the clock will be stopped and/or started.
+Any time the score differential reaches thirty-five (35) points or more, the following changes will be made regarding rules determining when the clock will be stopped and/or started.
 In addition, in keeping with the rules that allow for mutual agreement between coaches for period shortening, the running clock may be implemented at any time by mutual agreement of the coaches.
-Coaches choice may not supersede the automatic provisions with a 36-point differential.
+Coaches’ choice may not supersede the automatic provisions with a 35-point differential.

 1. Once the running clock provisions are implemented, the clock shall continue to run from the point that the differential occurs (without regard to a later return to less than the differential) with the following clarifications: